-25.9.3.4 SRP_PPDU-based spatial reuse backoff procedure
+25.9.3.3 SRP_PPDU-based spatial reuse backoff procedure

 If an HE STA identifies an SRP Opportunity and ignores its NAV timer as allowed in either 25.9.3.1 (DSRP_PPDU-based spatial reuse initiation) or 25.9.3.3 (TSRP_PPDU-based spatial reuse initiation) above, the HE STA may continue the countdown of an existing backoff procedure provided that the medium condition is not otherwise indicated as BUSY.
 If the HE STA receives another SRP_PPDU during the back-off procedure, it shall suspend its back-off and subsequently, if an SRP Opportunity is identified based on the new SRP_PPDU, the STA may resume its back-off procedure.
-The TXOP that the HE STA gains once its backoff reaches zero shall not extend beyond the shortest of all of the durations of all of the SRP_PPDUs that were used to confirm the SRP Opportunity and all of the durations indicated in the triggers of all DSRP_PPDUs that were used to confirm the SRP Opportunity.
+The TXOP that the HE STA gains once its backoff reaches zero shall not extend beyond the shortest of all of the durations of all of the SRP_PPDUs that were used to confirm the SRP Opportunity and all of the durations indicated in the common info fields of Trigger frames within all DSRP_PPDUs that were used to confirm the SRP Opportunity.

 If the HE-STA is already executing its backoff procedure employing OBSS_PDlevel as a threshold for determination of an IDLE medium condition prior to the reception of an SRP_PPDU, the intended transmit power of the next SR_PPDU in the transmission queue as measured at the output of the antenna connector shall be equal to or lower than the TXPWRmax, calculated with this specific OBSS_PDlevel using Equation (25-1).